A few weeks ago, I found out my ex – my son’s dad – is having another baby in June and, since, I’ve experienced much in letting go.

-I also forgive myself sincerely and profoundly.
-I have been living a real and powerful human experience but can now move on and let that go.
+I also forgive myself, sincerely and profoundly.
+There has been nothing wrong in me feeling the way I have or for blocks in my subconscious.
+I have simply been living a real and powerful human experience which I can now move on from and let go.

-I have a new life ahead of me and – today – I rest in a place of love and light.
-Today and all the gifts I’ve been given, are what are important.
+Today, I have a new life ahead of me and I rest in a place of love and light.
+Today and all the gifts I have are what are important.

 Last week, I wrote a card to my ex’s family.
-I hadn’t heard from them in the two years since I left but I felt compelled to tell them they are always welcome to come and see my son and I anytime they like They are welcome any time.
+I hadn’t heard from them in the two years since I left but I felt compelled to tell them they are always welcome to come and see my son and I anytime they like.

 I received a card back, telling me their door is always open to me too.